aslanshemilov/wallet-service/README.md

 ```

 - This idea here is you can have the current balance showing the current balance of transactions as they happen in the system.
-- One catch of having current balance only is if thre are transactions that are later reversed, or failed are a transactional process, it might be a bit messy to alway update the field in real as these transactions happen maybe via webhook, queues etc.
+- One catch of having current balance only is if thre are transactions that are later reversed, or fail, delayed, it might be a bit messy to always update the field in real as these transactions happen maybe via webhook, queues etc.
-- This is where available balance comes in , available balance will be slighly delayed or behind the current balance since this field will be updated by internal processes like Start of Day and End Of Day Job.
+- This is where available balance comes in , available balance will be slighly delayed or behind the current balance since this field will be updated by internal processes like Start of Day and End Of Day Jobs.

 I have implement an end of day route which you can directly invoke from postman, this will update both the current and available balance at the end of the day.